Research Associate Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Research Associates?

 UM sponsors a range of visa types for Research Associates depending on the candidate's situation.
 H-1B is the most common path for long-term employment.
 F-1 OPT and CPT are available for current students or recent graduates.
 J-1 is used for exchange researchers and visiting scholars.
-TN is an option for Canadian and Mexican nationals in qualifying research roles.
+TN visa is an option for Canadian and Mexican nationals in qualifying research roles.
 EB-2 and EB-3 Green Card sponsorship is available in some departments for longer-term positions.

 What qualifications does University of Miami expect for Research Associate roles?